By using this site, you agree to the Privacy Policy and Terms of Use.

 June 21 is recognized and celebrated as National Indigenous Peoples Day in appreciation of the cultures and contributions of the First Nations, Inuit, and Métis peoples of Canada.

-The indigenous population of Canada is safeguarded by section 35 of the Constitution Act, 1982 that stipulates the rights of indigenous peoples.
+The indigenous population of Canada is safeguarded by section 35 of the Constitution Act, 1982 which stipulates the rights of indigenous peoples.

 The Aboriginal Right to Self-Government Policy was announced in 1995, which provides the First Nations and Intuit the constitutional right to form their own governments.
 They are given the right to form a government in accordance with their culture, history, policies, health, and economic aspects.